osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

 Risk-based controls may require the user to:

 * Complete additional authentication.
+* Remediate a compromised account.
-* Change a compromised credential.
+* Change a compromised credential where applicable.
 * Complete a security remediation process.
 * Wait for an investigation.
 * Be blocked from accessing the resource.

-Risk-based policies should be implemented carefully and monitored to reduce false positives and unnecessary disruption to legitimate users.
+Risk-based policies should be implemented carefully and monitored after deployment.

+The organization should review false positives and legitimate business impact to ensure that the policy provides effective protection without creating unnecessary disruption.

 ---

-# 9. Emergency Access Considerations
+## 9. Emergency Access Account Considerations

 Emergency access accounts require special consideration when designing Conditional Access policies.

-A poorly designed policy could unintentionally block all administrators from accessing the tenant.

-This could create a tenant lockout situation.
+A poorly designed policy could unintentionally block all normal administrative access and create a tenant lockout situation.

-Therefore:

-* Emergency access accounts should be protected.
-* Emergency access accounts should be monitored.
+Emergency access accounts should therefore:

+* Be protected using appropriate security controls.
-* Emergency access accounts should be excluded from policies where necessary to prevent administrative lockout.
+* Be excluded from specific policies where necessary to preserve emergency access.
-* Exclusions should be limited and documented.
+* Be limited to emergency use.
-* Emergency access procedures should be documented.
+* Be monitored closely.
-* Emergency access should be tested periodically.
+* Be tested periodically.
+* Be subject to strict governance.

+Any exclusion should be carefully documented.
-Emergency accounts should not be treated as normal user accounts.

-Their use should generate appropriate monitoring and review.
+Emergency access accounts should not be treated as normal user accounts, and their use should trigger appropriate monitoring and investigation.

 ---

-# 10. Policy Deployment Lifecycle
+## 10. Policy Deployment Lifecycle

 Conditional Access policies should follow a controlled deployment process.